EarthWalkSoftware/kaptain-debian/README.md

 ### kaptain-debian

-*kaptain-debian* creates a docker container built on a *Debian 9.2* base image.
+*kaptain-debian* creates a docker container built on *Debian 9.2*.
 The *kaptain-debian* container is designed using layered containers:

 - *library/debian:9.2* - the Debian 9.2 minimal base image,
-- *EarthWalkSoftware/docker-debian-base:9.2* - basic system and utility packages,
+- *earthwalksoftware/docker-debian-base:1.0.0* - basic system and utility packages,
-- *EarthWalkSoftware/docker-debian-base-gui:9.2*, X11 and GTK packages plus container video integration,
+- *earthwalksoftware/docker-debian-base-gui:1.0.0*, X11 and GTK packages plus container video integration,

 These inter-dependent containers form a basic X11 video display stack ready to be extended and integrated into the docker host display.

-The *EarthWalkSoftware/kaptain-debian:latest* docker container installs the *Kaptain* package and configures the container for use by a calling container.
+The *earthwalksoftware/kaptain-debian* docker container installs the *Kaptain* package and configures the container for use by a calling container.
 The container exposes port *80*, allowing the container to be used in *API* (server) mode.
-The most straight forward use of *Kaptain* is to extend the Dockerfile from *EarthWalkSoftware/kaptain-debian*:
+The most straight forward use of *Kaptain* is to extend the Dockerfile from *earthwalksoftware/kaptain-debian*:

-    FROM EarthWalkSoftware/kaptain-debian:latest
+    FROM earthWalksoftware/kaptain-debian:latest

 then run the *kaptain* application (*/usr/bin/kaptain*) and pass the required options following the command.